ethereum/sourcify/services/validation/README.md

 # Sourcify Script 🧑‍💻📝🔍

-#### Use this script to verify if your source files are in the correct format for [Sourcify](https://github.com/ethereum/sourcify)
+The Sourcify Validation script helps you re-compile and source-verify your Solidity smart contracts.

+If Solidity source files are spread across multiple files, re-compiling them is often complicated.
+To help with re-compilation, the Solidity compiler generates a file called "metadata.json" that contains all settings, filenames and file hashes required to re-compile the contract into the exact same binary.

+Several tools, including truffle and buidler store this file with each compilation.

 ##### How to?

+Just point Sourcify Validation at your source folder that includes the build directory, and it will tell you how to re-compile each of your contracts:

 * `npm install -g sourcify-validation`
-* `sourcify-validation path/to/file1 path/to/file2 path/to/dir path/to/zip`
+* `sourcify-validation my/repository`

+You can specify a directories, a sequence of files and even zip files.
-    * the script will scan through all the provided files, directories and zips searching for metadata and the belonging source files
+The script will scan through all the provided files, search for metadata and the belonging source files.

-* If everything goes well, proceed here: [Sourcify](https://verification.komputing.org/)
+If everything goes well, you can ask it to provide a "standard-json input file" that you just need to send to the compiler, to etherscan, or whatever service you use for verification.

+If you use sourcify, this step is done for you.
+All you need to do is upload the files you provided to Sourcify-Validation.

 ## Example - multiple sources
 ### Command
 `sourcify-validation Escrow.sol Main.sol Owned.sol provableAPI_0.6.sol Savings.sol metadata.json`

+The file ``metadata.json`` is the essential part: It contains the compilation parameters.
+During compilation, you get it using ``solc --metadata ...``.

+Since Sourcify Validation will only consider the relevant files, you can also just run it as `sourcify-validation .`.

 ### Output
 ```